Skip to content

 Identify and post interest income or expense Is the interest credit or debit allocated to the correct GL account (interest income, interest expense, sweep account, money-market mutual fund position)?
 Rules Engine

-Deterministic mapping per account-type + signed amount + posting date; IFRS 7 Para 31 + ASC 825 disclosures require interest income/expense by category; sweep-account vs operating-account differentiation matters for ASC 305-10 cash classification (only operating-cash qualifies as cash equivalent if maturity at acquisition is 90 days or less)
+Deterministic mapping by account type, signed amount, and posting date.
+IFRS 7 Para 31 and ASC 825 disclosures require interest income and expense by category.
+The sweep-account versus operating-account distinction matters for ASC 305-10 cash classification, since a balance qualifies as a cash equivalent only if its maturity at acquisition is 90 days or less.

 Decision Record